encode/django-rest-framework/docs/api-guide/settings.md

 # Settings

-Settings for REST framework are all namespaced in the `API_SETTINGS` setting.
+Configuration for REST framework is all namespaced inside the `API_SETTINGS` setting.

 For example your project's `settings.py` file might look like this:

     API_SETTINGS = {